-We had goodwill and net intangible assets of \$358.9 million at November 30, 2016.
+We had goodwill and net intangible assets of \$409.9 million at November 30, 2017.
 We evaluate goodwill and other intangible assets with indefinite useful lives, if any, for impairment annually or on an interim basis when events and circumstances arise that indicate impairment may have occurred.
-During the fourth quarter of fiscal year 2014, we changed the date of our annual impairment testing for goodwill from December 15 to October 31.
-We believe this change in accounting principle was preferable because it better aligned the timing of the annual goodwill impairment testing with our planning and budgeting process, which is a key component of the tests, and alleviates administrative burden during our year-end reporting period.
+We perform our annual goodwill impairment as of October 31st of each fiscal year.
+We believe this date aligns the timing of the annual goodwill impairment testing with our planning and budgeting process, which is a key component of the tests, and alleviates administrative burden during our year-end reporting period.

-In performing our annual assessment, we may first perform a qualitative test to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value and if necessary, perform a quantitative test.
+In performing our annual assessment, we first perform a qualitative test to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value and if necessary, perform a quantitative test.
 To conduct the quantitative impairment test of goodwill, we compare the fair value of a reporting unit to its carrying value.
 If the reporting unit's carrying value exceeds its fair value, we record an impairment loss to the extent that the carrying value of goodwill exceeds its implied fair value.
 We estimate the fair values of our reporting units using discounted cash flow models or other valuation models, such as comparative transactions and market multiples.
 We must make assumptions about future cash flows, future operating plans, discount rates, comparable companies, market multiples, purchase price premiums and other factors in those models.
 Different assumptions and judgment determinations could yield different conclusions that would result in an impairment charge to income in the period that such change or determination was made.